'I've been loving this whole adventure of the elf cartoon mystery. That's the power of the internet.'

-Lucas and Josh Rastia, from Green Bay, Wisconsin, learned about the mystery while on YouTube last week.
+Lucas and Josh Rastia, from Green Bay, Wisconsin, learned about the mystery while on YouTube in September 2022.
 As it turns out, the answer that the internet had been seeking for years lay in an old VHS tape collecting dust in their house.
 Lucas Rastia had purchased the tape as part of a compilation VHS box set on eBay a few years ago while searching for a Christmas special that he grew up watching.
 Among the tapes was one for a TV movie called "The Soulmates: The Gift of Light," created by Canadian screenwriter Gabrielle St. George in 1991.
 "Finally, watching this thing all the way through, I'm like, 'Oh my God, this is it,'" Josh recalled.

 I think I know what you’re looking for pic.twitter.com/UOqhiRLhzS— Rasuran (@Rasuran1) September 5, 2022

-The answer soon found its way to Charette, who admits she never imagined a family photo taken 30 years ago would become such a phenomenon.
+The answer soon found its way to Charette, who admitted that she never imagined a family photo taken 30 years ago would become such a phenomenon.
 "I was like, 'Holy crap,'" she said.
 "I've been loving this whole adventure of the elf cartoon mystery.
 That's the power of the internet.
 My parents just think it's awesome.
 We're definitely adding this movie to my Christmas movie list for years to come."